DiscoverAtlanta.com homepage

 Shoot the ‘hooch with the Family

-Make great memories at the ‘hooch.
+Make great memories on the ‘hooch.

 Another undeniably Atlanta-only outdoor activity is a lazy float down the Chattahoochee River during warm-weather months.
 Canoeing, kayaking and stand-up paddleboarding are popular activities, especially for adventure-seekers.
 But for a laid-back family trip, the inner tube or river raft option is especially ideal.
 You might spot wildlife while leisurely rolling past wooded stretches and swaths of lush greenery.
-It’s easy to dock your grouop for a midday picnic or a quick swim.
+It’s easy to dock your group for a midday picnic or a quick swim.
 You can bring your own gear, but rentals are available from businesses like Shoot the Hooch, headquartered at Azalea Park in Roswell, which also comes through with snacks like Nathan’s hot dogs, pretzels and ice cream.

 Day Trip to Lake Lanier